-Moltex: The 300 megawatt Stable Salt Reactor can also run on components of spent fuel from other reactors, after the fuel components have been chemically separated, as well as reactor-grade plutonium.
+SSR: The 300 megawatt Stable Salt Reactor can also run on components of spent fuel from other reactors, after the fuel components have been chemically separated, as well as reactorgrade plutonium.
 Thus it reduces the quantity and toxicity of spent fuel.
 The reactor runs at a negative pressure, so if there is a leak, ambient air flows in rather than coolant flowing out.
 Refueling is performed while the reactor is on line.
 In the Moltex design, as with other reactors, the core continues producing heat after the reaction is shut down through radioactive decay.
 But this decay heat is removed by air flow, without pumps, valves or extra coolant.
 No emergency core cooling system is required.
 The design received a \$50.5 million award from the Government of Canada to bring the reactor closer to commercialization.
 The company is planning with New Brunswick Power to build the first reactor.
 It is also working with Ontario Power Generation on a plan to recycle used fuel from CANDU reactors.
 Moltex has applied for Phase 1 and Phase 2 of the VDR process and is currently undergoing Phase 1 assessment by the CNSC.
 Moltex has received \$7 million from the DOE's Advanced Research Projects Agency-Energy, and \$45 million (in U.S. dollars) from the Canadian government.

-- Water Cooled Reactors
+In June 2023, they also received a US DOE voucher for testing.

 - Non-Water-Cooled Advanced Reactor Technology

 - Salt- and Sodium-Cooled Reactors

 - High Temperature Gas Cooled Reactors

-- Gas-Cooled Fast Reactors
+- O Gas-Cooled Fast Reactors

-- Micro-Reactors
+- O Micro-Reactors

-Non-Water-Cooled Advanced Reactor Technology salt-and-sodium cooled reactor
+Non-Water-Cooled Advanced Reactor Technology salt-cooled and sodium-cooled reactors